Multipartite Embezzlement of Entanglement: Overview of results and discussion

 \begin{introlemma}[informal, cp.~\cref{lem:mbz_traces}] A bipartite embezzling family that can embezzle maximally entangled states of arbitrary dimension can embezzle arbitrary pure bipartite states of arbitrary dimension. \end{introlemma}

-We emphasize that since we consider embezzlement relative to local operations and not relative to local operations and classical communication (LOCC), the above Lemma does not follow from the fact that any pure finite dimensional entangled state can be obtained from a sufficiently high dimensional maximally entangled state by LOCC.
+We emphasize that since we consider embezzlement relative to local operations and not relative to local operations and classical communication (LOCC), the above Lemma does not follow from the fact that any pure finite-dimensional entangled state can be obtained from a sufficiently high-dimensional maximally entangled state by LOCC.
 In particular, it is, in fact, not sufficient if the embezzling family allows to embezzle Bell states (see \cref{rem:traces}).

 For bipartite entanglement, \cite{long_paper} establishes precise quantitative criteria on an operator algebraic level for the existence of embezzling states on bipartite quantum systems.
-In particular, type $\III_{1}$ von Neumann algebras are singled out as the local von Neumann algebras of universal embezzlers. \begin{introquestion} What are the necessary and sufficient conditions for a multipartite system $(\M_1,\ldots,\M_N)$ to host multipartite embezzling states?
+In particular, type $\III_{1}$ von Neumann algebras are singled out as the local von Neumann algebras of universal embezzlers.
+In contrast, in bipartite systems composed of commuting factors in Haag duality, all pure states are embezzling states \emph{relative to LOCC} if and only if the factors have type $\III$, irrespective of the subtype \cite{van_luijk_pure_2024}. \begin{introquestion} What are the necessary and sufficient conditions for a multipartite system $(\M_1,\ldots,\M_N)$ to host multipartite embezzling states?
 Can we obtain a quantitative theory of multipartite embezzlement? \end{introquestion} As we will see below, in contrast to the bipartite setting, the existence of multipartite embezzling states cannot be decided solely by looking at the type of the local von Neumann algebras, even if each of them is a factor in standard representation.
 Rather, it depends on how each factor $\M_x$ is embedded in $\B(\H)$ relative to the remaining factors $(\M_y)_{y\neq x}$.
 Hence, multipartite embezzlement is connected to the theory of subfactor inclusions \cite{kawahigashi_subfactor_2005,longo_nets_1995,Jones_Sunder_1997} and we expect that its study will lead to fruitful results at the intersection of multipartite entanglement theory and the theory of operator algebras.